Community Benefits Scheme

 Commencing in 2020–21, OSMI will allocate $10,000 per annum to the Community Development Fund until the project has commenced construction.
 Projects that benefit the local community health and the environment will be considered eligible for funding.

-Applications for the pre development fund are now open and will close on 30 Sept 2020.
+Applications for the pre development fund closed on 30 Sept 2020.

 Being embedded in the local community, the Delburn Wind Farm wishes to provide the community with the opportunity to invest in and share the returns generated by the wind farm.
 Investors will receive receive returns based on the wind farm’s performance, or fixed returns, depending on the investment structure agreed upon.

 Through the Delburn Wind Farm survey that was open throughout 2019, over $1m of community investment was pledged, and over 60% of the responders considered it important, demonstrating sufficient support for this opportunity to be progressed.
 OSMI will work with the community to define the model and key terms of the investment offer.

 The community co-investment model could be established through a range of different structures such as a company, a cooperative, an association or trust.
 The community would have no formal ownership or responsibility over the project and no decision making power for the operation of the asset, but would receive financial benefits – either linked to performance of the Delburn Wind Farm as a whole or fixed in nature.
 The design of the scheme and investment mechanism will be co-designed with the community in the lead up to the commencement of construction.